 Addressing the problem in a wrong way

 When you’re not focused on the first problem at hand everything can become a discussion point and everything becomes a battle.
 Another Senior Developer who joined before me suffered a bit from this.
 He had lots of experience in similar contexts.
 The main problem I could perceive was that his extensive experience lent him the opportunity to offer advice and give guidance in a great many topics.
+This, and some other situations, created some friction between the team and him.

 Especially the CTO found it challenging to provide feedback and coach this developer to a way of working that worked for the company.